nicoverbruggen/NickelDissolve/ABOUT.md

 | `snow` | Aura H2O Edition 2 | `monza` | Libra Colour |
 | | | `spaBW` / `spaColour` | Clara BW / Clara Colour |

-The three `KoboScreenMTK` configs line up exactly with the three MediaTek platforms: Condor is `kobo11`, Monza is `kobo13`, Spa is `kobo12`.
+The three `KoboScreenMTK` configs line up with the four MediaTek platforms: Condor is `kobo11`, Monza is `kobo13`, Spa is `kobo12` and `kobo14`.
+The two builds do not carry the same MediaTek backend: the 4.38 `libkobo` has only the Condor config, and no `KoboScreenMTK::idToWaveform` or `KoboScreenMTK::waveformModeFromQt`; the Spa and Monza configs and both of those functions exist only in the 4.45 build.

 **A model can hold several device ids.** The table lists the Forma under both `377` and `380`, the Libra Colour under `390` and `394`, and the Clara BW under `391` and `395`.
-Firmware distribution uses only one id per model, which is why an id seen here may not appear in a firmware listing.
+Firmware distribution mostly uses one id per model, which is why an id seen here may not appear in a firmware listing. `395` is the exception: it is the P365 Clara BW, and it has a channel of its own (`kobo14`).
 Note also that the name stored here is not always the retail name: ids `375` and `379` are both stored as "Kobo Aura" but sell as the Aura Edition 2.

 **Some retail models ship on two different SoCs.** These are the cases where one product name covers two platforms, which Kobo itself distinguishes by the 7th digit of the serial number: